-If you’re down jacket or bag gets a hole or rip, patch it up with some repair tape, like Ripstop, and wear it like a badge of honor for all you’ve been through on the trail.
+If you’re down jacket or bag gets a hole or rip, patch it up with some repair tape, I use and love Ripstop, and wear it like a badge of honor for all you’ve been through on the trail.

-Rain gear: Wash rain gear in the washing machine, but only use soap specifically for waterproof materials, like ReviveX Outerwear Pro Cleaner.
+Wash rain gear in the washing machine, but only use soap specifically for waterproof materials, I like ReviveX Outerwear Pro Cleaner.
 And do put it in the dryer on low heat.
 (Unless your tag says otherwise, but most should be dried to reactivate the outer waterproof layer.)

 If any of your rain gear or tent gets wet, which it will, be sure to dry it out within a day or two so mildew doesn’t set in.
 It is not easy to remove mildew once it grows!
 Trust me, prevention is key here!

 Give your stove a good scrub with a toothbrush or scrubbie sponge and some dish soap if you start to notice built up grunge on it or it isn’t working properly.
 Usually if a stove is ‘broken’ really it just needs a good cleaning.
 If you have a white gas stove, invest some time on YouTube to learn the parts of it, how to take it apart and put it back together.
 And again, clean all those parts a couple times a season and replace any as necessary.
 This will be cheaper than buying a new stove whenever yours stops working.

 After each trip make sure to properly clean and dry everything before you put it away, this will prevent any rust, mildew, and hiker funk from building up.